Collin-Eaton/Ecommerce-Pipeline-Project/README.md

 # Ecommerce-Pipeline-Project
-Create a pipeline that simulates an Ecommerce site using python to pull from a simulated API with simulated data.
-Then Python incremental loads into Snowflake as the warehouse.
-Then using DBT models, transform Raw data into analytics ready data.
+Built an end-to-end data platform simulating an e-commerce business.
+The system ingests data from a REST API, loads into Snowflake, and transforms it using dbt into analytics-ready models.